mindnektar/apollo-augmented-hooks/README.md

 See [this guide on the global context hook](GLOBAL_CONTEXT_HOOK.md).

+### setDataMapSourcesHook

+Registers data sources that act as additional mapping targets in any `dataMap`.
+See [this guide on data mapping](DATA_MAPPING.md) for more information.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.